Shaken Not Burned

 We also look at the opportunity for the Global South to leapfrog outdated systems and build smarter from the ground up, designing cities and buildings that are efficient by default, not by retrofit.

-It's clear: there’s no single solution.
+Turner makes it clear: there’s no single solution.
 We need a range of solutions and systemic shifts, tailored to place and purpose, including smarter design, reuse of excess heat, and flexible demand systems that reduce pressure on the grid.

 If we’re serious about climate action, we can’t keep ignoring the buildings we live and work in.
 The transition won’t succeed without them, and done right, it could mean lower energy bills, healthier homes, and a more resilient future.
 This is not about net zero targets but about what we build today, and how we power it tomorrow.